 Court evidence for Afghan former interpreters who claim asylum

-Thanks to the supporting evidence, given by Colonel Diggins and others, negative decisions on asylum cases are overturned.
+Thanks to the supporting evidence, given by our co-founder Colonel Diggins and others, negative decisions on asylum cases have been overturned.
 In fact, to date, in all cases where this evidence has been given, Home Office deportations have been stopped and refuge, in UK, given.
 This demonstrates the importance of expert evidence in the assessment of the asylum claims of Afghan former interpreters as rarely are asylum tribunal judges familiar with the specific threats faced by former LEC based on their employment history with British Armed forces.

 While always sympathetic to the claims of former interpreters, the Sulha Alliance is very conscious of its legal obligations when offering evidence in Court.
 We draw therefore on supporting guidelines from the UNHCR, EASO and the Home Office, all of which recognise that Afghan interpreters are a specific target for insurgents, and use the UNAMA Reports on the Protection of Civilians in Armed Conflict for its statistics on violence.

 Despite this solid evidence base, we see too many instances of interpreters who initially face rejections of their asylum claims and/or long waiting times for a decision, which creates significant hardship and puts their lives on hold.

 Sulha Alliance Co-founder Peter Gordon Finlayson appeared in court in support of his former interpreter

 As reported in the Independent, in 2017, Sulha Alliance Co-founder Peter Gordon Finlayson appeared in court in support of his former interpreter.